-Qualification description: The CUA20720 is based on units of competency selected from the CUA Creative Arts and Culture Training Package This VET Certificate subject is concerned with students learning and developing diverse skills in Craft, Design, and Fine Art to make resolved pieces with commercial potential.
+Qualification description: The CUA20720 is based on units of competency selected from the CUA Creative Arts and Culture Training Package.
+This VET Certificate subject is concerned with students learning and developing diverse skills in Craft, Design, and Fine Art to make resolved pieces with commercial potential.
 This course offers students' opportunities to express themselves using a variety of processes, techniques and media.
-Entry requirements: There are no entry requirements for this qualification Qualification packaging Total units = 9 (4 core units + 5 elective units from the list below). rules: Total units = 9 (4 core units + 5 elective units from the list below).
-Core and electives: Competencies covered: Contribute to booth and potety of political others BSBWHS211 (C) CUAACD201 (C) Contribute to health and safety of self and others CUAPPR211 (C) Develop drawing skills to communicate ideas Make simple creative work CUARES202 (C) Source and use information relevant to own arts practice CUADRA201 (E) Develop drawing skills CUAPAI211 (E) Develop drawing skills CUATEX201 (E) Develop skills in textile work CUADIG212 (E) Develop digital imaging skills CUAPRI211 (E) Develop digital imaging skills Learning experiences: Students undertake meaningful and authentic tasks, and reflect on what they Learning experiences. have achieved.
+Entry requirements: There are no entry requirements for this qualification Qualification packaging Total units = 9 (4 core units + 5 elective units from the list below). rules: Core and electives: Competencies covered: BSBWHS211 (C) Contribute to health and safety of self and others CUAACD201 (C) Develop drawing skills to communicate ideas CUAPPR211 (C) Make simple creative work CUARES202 (C) Source and use information relevant to own arts practice CUADRA201 (E) Develop drawing skills CUAPAI211 (È) Develop painting skills CUATEX201 (É) Develop skills in textile work CUADIG212 (E) Develop digital imaging skills CUAPRI211 (E) Develop printmaking skills Learning experiences: Students undertake meaningful and authentic tasks, and reflect on what they zoarmig experiences: have achieved.
 They will be challenged to product effective solutions to problems, so that skills are developed.
-Assessment: Students will undertake competency-based assessment towards the achievement of the selected certificate.
+Assessment: Students will undertake competency-based assessment towards the 710000011101111 achievement of the selected certificate.
 This is the process of gathering evidence and making judgments on whether the student can consistently demonstrate knowledge and skill and the application of that knowledge and skill to the standard of performance required in the workplace.
-Observation checklists Artworks Written reflections Written tests Artist statements Design Briefs Experimental Folios Visual Diary Pathways: This certificate is designed to further develop foundational skills to prepare for workforce entry or vocational training pathways.
-Fees: User Pay Fees: Year 11 - \$90 / Year 12 - \$90 This enables students to produce/make/paint and take home all artworks, experimental folios and bodies of work.
-Further information: Please contact Mrs Hounslow, Head of Department - The Arts the_arts@caloundrashs.eq.edu.au me_and Costostistationorogication
+Observation checklists Artworks Written reflections Written tests Artist statements Design Briefs Experimental Folios Visual Diary Pathways: This certificate is designed to further develop foundational skills to prepare for i aniways. workforce entry or vocational training pathways.
+Fees: Year 11 - \$100 / Year 12 - \$100.
+1 663. \$20 A non-refundable fee applies upon enrolment into the course for printing of contification. printing of certificates.
+This enables students to produce/make/paint and take home all artworks, Footbas informations experimental folios and bodies of work.
+Further information: Please contact Mrs Hounslow, Head of Department - The Arts the_arts@caloundrashs.eq.edu.au